-Each person is different with their own unique characteristics and it's important to remember that even though you don't have the exact characteristics that are currently “ideal”, you're still beautiful.
-However, the topic is often complex for Islamic patients because lip fillers are temporary and, therefore, the line between what is a permanent change in one's body and what is a short-term change in one's appearance.
-This rule applies if the swelling of the lips is permanent, however, if it is as mentioned in the question, that the effect is temporary and the lips return to their normal state, then there seems to be no objection as long as the means used are not harmful.
+However, the topic is often complex for Islamic patients because lip fillers are temporary and, therefore, the line between what is a permanent change in one's body and what is a short-term change in one's appearance is blurred.
+The rule applies if the swelling of the lips is permanent, however, if it is as mentioned in the question, that the effect is temporary and the lips return to their normal state, then there seems to be no objection as long as the means used are not harmful.
+Ultimately, it is up to each individual to perform their own ijtihad and come to their own conclusions about what is haram or halal.
+Trends like having big lips come and go, so it's important to remember that beauty comes from within.

 Leave Reply